Captain Kangaroo & Lee Marvin, War Buddies?

 Dialog From a Johnny Carson "Tonight" Show.
 His guest was Lee Marvin.
 Johnny said, "Lee, I'll bet a lot of people are unaware that you were a Marine in the initial landing at Iwo Jima and that during the course of that action, you earned the Navy Cross and were severely wounded."

 "When they brought me off Suribachi we passed him and he lit a smoke and passed it to me lying on my belly on the litter.
 "Where'd they get you Lee?" he asked.
 "Well Bob, they shot me in the ass and if you make it home before me, tell Mom to sell the outhouse."

 "Johnny, I'm not lying, Sergeant Keeshan was the bravest man I ever knew!"
 You now know him as Bob Keeshan.
 You and the world know him as "Captain Kangaroo"."

-Analysis: Despite sundry grains of truth scattered throughout including the fact that both Lee Marvin and Bob "Captain Kangaroo" Keeshan served in the military as Marines during World War II (Keeshan a reservist), and that Marvin really was wounded in the buttocks while storming a beachhead (though it happened in Saipan, not Iwo Jima) the story above is mostly false.
+Analysis: Despite sundry grains of truth scattered throughout including the fact that both Lee Marvin and Bob "Captain Kangaroo" Keeshan served in the military as Marines during World War II (Keeshan a reservist), and that Marvin really was wounded in the buttocks while storming a beachhead (though it happened in Saipan, not Iwo Jima) the story above is mostly false as told.